awhittle6/heart_failure/README.md

 Let's look at a heatmap of features to class using the seaborn library: <br><br>
 <img src ="https://user-images.githubusercontent.com/50965707/123425484-35d39e00-d590-11eb-9544-3202c2956f9e.png" width="750" height="500"><br><br>

 As we can see, most of the features have skewed PDFs and this we will pass normalization to pycaret to change the values of numeric columns in the dataset to a common scale, without distorting differences in the ranges of values.
-For this particular example we will scale our feautues using the MinMax scaler since multiple features have some intense outliers with a non-normal distribution.
+For this particular example we will scale our feautues using the MinMax scaler since multiple features have some intense outliers with a non-normal distribution.<br>
 <img src = "https://miro.medium.com/max/780/1*kxS78PFEiDXq0slix6a5xA.png">